Institutional Quality Assurance Assessment

 For Erasmus University, participating in the ITK is a logical step to take: we are proud of our university and the quality of the education we provide.
 Many of our programmes have been awarded a ‘top-quality’ hallmark and attract a great many students from all over the world.
 At EUR we want to project this image to the outside world as well by demonstrating that we set great store by quality and that our programmes are of a high quality.

-The first visit is of an exploratory nature and will last for two consecutive days.
-The NVAO panel members will be interviewing faculty and departmental representatives on 30 November and 1 December.
-These representatives have been approached in consultation with the faculties.
+The first visit was of an exploratory nature.
+The NVAO panel members interviewed faculty and departmental representatives on 30 November and 1 December.

 • each programme is evaluated once every three years, once internally and once externally?